About Us

 Neal Feigles

 Neal Feigles (President) and his wife, Heidi moved to Erwinna from Doylestown in 2000.
 He has spent his whole life in Bucks County except for his four years at Wake Forest University.
 His mother’s family roots go back 250 plus years in Upper Makefield.
 Along with his wife, he lives here with his son Ethan and a cat.
 He owns a small business based in Doylestown, where he helps customers throughout the United States to build efficiency in their manufacturing operations.
 In good weather he is either planting trees and gardening or biking / walking along the along the towpath with Heidi or Ethan.
-In the winter I can be found in front of the fire with a good book.
+In the winter, Neal can be found in front of the fire with a good book.
 He joined the Conservancy because he believes that the natural beauty and farms of our area are worth preserving in perpetuity and living in Tinicum is further enhanced by the people, with talents and accomplishments of all kinds, who choose to live a normal life without a signpost, let alone a billboard, to announce their accomplishments.

 Kelly Simcox